Month: January 2022

 Electronic cooling simulation using OpenFOAM

-Space limitations and high power supply ultimately lead to innovativ cooling design for a wide range of PCB.
-The arrangement of the power supply’s, heat sink dimensions and design of the outer housing become more important.
-Thermal simulations within in the design process of PCB help to overcome overheating problems in the later production stage.
+Space limitations and high power supply requirements ultimately lead to innovative cooling designs for a wide range of PCBs.
+The arrangement of the power supply, heatsink dimensions, and the design of the outer housing become more important.
+Thermal simulations within the PCB design process help to overcome overheating problems in later production stages.

-Different materials, the combination of heat conduction, convective and radiative heat transfer within solids and air result in a fairly complex thermal simulation.
-The setup material properties, boundary conditions, solver settings, coupling regions ofter takes a not small time account.
+Different materials, the combination of heat conduction, convective, and radiative heat transfer within solids and air result in fairly complex thermal simulations.
+Setting up material properties, boundary conditions, solver settings, and coupling regions often takes a considerable amount of time.

-As example a typical PCB with its components is presented.
+As an example, a typical PCB with its components is presented.

-Silentdynamics has managed to bundle the simulation setup using OpenFOAM thermal solvers (chtMultiRegionFoamchtMultiRegionSimpleFoam) within its framework InsightCAE for a fast preprocessing.
+Silentdynamics has managed to bundle the simulation setup using OpenFOAM thermal solverschtMultiRegionFoamchtMultiRegionSimpleFoamwithin its framework InsightCAE for fast preprocessing.

 Importing CAD files for each component and its optimized parallel region meshing process using snappyHexMesh are essential for the conservative flux coupling of the different heating regions.

-Allowing special defined wildcards, CHT simulation setup is nearly automated.
+Allowing for specially defined wildcards, CHT simulation setup is nearly automated.

-Moreover improved heat radiation handling and optimized solver settings are the basis of stable and convergent simulations.
+Moreover, improved heat radiation handling and optimized solver settings form the basis of stable and convergent simulations.

 Degassing simulation using OpenFOAM

-Space limitations and high cost pressure ultimately lead to hydraulic tanks becoming increasingly complex and smaller.
-This leads to a dramatic reduction in air separation in the tank – and thus to an increased amount of free air in the hydraulic system.
+Space limitations and high cost pressures increasingly lead to more complex and smaller hydraulic tanks.
+This results in a dramatic reduction of air separation in the tank and, consequently, an increased amount of free air in the hydraulic system.

 In hydraulic systems, free air is still a technical challenge today.
 As long as the air is dissolved in the oil, it does not change its properties.

-On the other hand, undissolved air, d.
-H. Air bubbles, cause:
+On the other hand, undissolved air, i.e., air bubbles, cause:

 • Corrosion on pumps and controls

-• Reduce the efficiency of pumps and hydraulic motors mincreased compressibility and thus possible stuttering movements of the output member
+• Increased compressibility of hydraulic fluid can reduce the efficiency of pumps and hydraulic motors, leading to possible stuttering movements of the output member.

 • Accelerated oil aging